 - A family of two parents with two children aged four and seven.
-In BC, 76 per cent of families with children are headed by couples, and 57 per cent of them have two or more children.6 And while the poverty rate is particularly high for single parent households, 58 per cent of BC's poor children live in two-parent families.7 - Both parents working full-time, at 35 hours per week.
+In BC, 77 per cent of families with children are headed by couples, and 57 per cent of them have two or more children.6 And while the poverty rate is particularly high for single-parent households, 51 per cent of BC's poor children live in two-parent families.7 - Both parents working full-time, 35 hours per week.
 Full-time employment for both parents is the norm for families with children in BC.
-According to data from the Labour Force Survey, in 2015 BC workers worked an average of 35.9 hours per week.8 - Estimated family expenses in 10 categories (see box on page 3). - The cost of government deductions (provincial and federal taxes, Employment Insurance premiums and Canada Pension Plan contributions). - The value of government transfers like the Canada Child Tax Benefit (more on this below). - Employers providing the statutory minimum paid vacation and no paid sick time.
+According to data from the Labour Force Survey, in 2016 BC workers worked an average of 35.7 hours per week.8 - Estimated family expenses in 10 categories (see box on page 3). - The cost of government deductions (provincial and federal taxes, Employment Insurance premiums and Canada Pension Plan contributions). - The value of government transfers like the Canada Child Benefit (more on this below). - Employers providing the statutory minimum paid vacation and no paid sick time.
 In BC, there is no requirement for employers to provide paid sick leave.

-This methodology now serves as the model for Living Wage calculations across the country.
-More than 50 communities in Canada (including 21 communities in BC) have calculated their local living wage based on this approach at the time of publication.
+This methodology now serves as the model for living wage calculations across the country.
+More than 50 communities in Canada (including 20 communities in BC) have calculated their local living wage based on this approach at the time of publication.
 See livingwagecanada.ca, an online portal supporting this national living wage movement.

 This methodology was developed in collaboration with academic and social policy experts and organizations that work with low-income families, and was informed by feedback from focus groups of low-income working parents and employers in 2008.
-To ensure that the calculation continues to reflect the realities of low-income families in Metro Vancouver, the methodology was reviewed by a roundtable of social policy experts and community advisors and two focus groups with low-wage parents in 2014.
+To ensure that the calculation continues to reflect the realities of low-income families in Metro Vancouver, the methodology was reviewed by a roundtable of social policy experts and community advisors and two focus groups with low-wage parents in 2014, which resulted in some refinements.
+Since then, we have heard from communities around the province that most low wage parents use cell phones instead of a landline phone and that Internet access at home has become a requirement for participating in community life and for accessing public services and education, particularly in small towns where government offices have closed and in-person education opportunities are not easily available.